Learning to Play Two-Player Perfect-Information Games without Knowledge: Background and Related Work

 \subsection{Games of Paper Experiments}

-We now briefly present the other games on which experiments are performed in this article, namely: Surakarta, Othello, Outer Open Gomoku, Clobber, Breakthrough, Amazons, Lines of Action, Santorini.
+We now briefly present the games on which experiments are performed in this article, namely: Hex, Arimaa, Morpion Solitaire, Othello, Surakarta, Outer Open Gomoku, Clobber, Breakthrough, Amazons, Lines of Action, and Santorini.
 They are all board games.
-All of these games (except Santorini so far) are present and recurring at the Computer Olympiads, the worldwide multi-games event in which computer programs compete against each other.
+All of these games are present and recurring (except Morpion Solitaire) at the Computer Olympiad, the worldwide multi-games event in which computer programs compete against each other.
 Moreover, all these games (and their rules) are included (and available for free) in Ludii~\citep{Piette2020Ludii}, a general game system.